On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

-Notice that in the proof of the lower bound in Theorem \ref{th:mainL}, we only use the bound on $\bbE_{\calN_{\vartheta^2}}\left[(H_L-M)_+\right]$ but not on $\bbE_{\mu}\left[(H_L-M)_+\right]$.
-Thus, it is possible to carry this proof in the same way in the case of polynomial integrability.
-The only adaptation that is needed is to take into account the disjonction in Lemma \ref{lem-CLT}.
+Notice that in the proof of the lower bound in Theorem \ref{th:mainL}, we only used the bound on $\bbE_{\calN_{\vartheta^2}}\left[(H_L-M)_+\right]$ but not on $\bbE_{\mu}\left[(H_L-M)_+\right]$.
+Thus, it is possible to carry this proof out in the same way in the case of polynomial integrability.
+The only adaptation that is needed is to take into account the disjunction in Lemma \ref{lem-CLT}.

 \begin{proof}[Proof of the lower bound in Theorem \ref{th:mainLpoly}] We use the lower bounds \eqref{eq:proofth2lowbound} and \eqref{eq:proofth2lowboundhomog} establised in the proof of Theorem \ref{th:mainL}.
 For the case $\mu\in L^3$, we choose $L_J$ and $M_J$ as in the proof of Theorem \ref{th:mainL}, see \eqref{eq:choiceLMtexpo}.
 For the case $\mu\in L^p$, with $p\in[2, 3)$, we set, for $J>1$: